Stade Rennais FC: History

 The presidency of Isidore Odorico marked the history of the club during the 1920–1930s.

 In July 1930, the National Council of the French Football Federation (FFF) voted 128–20 in support of professionalism in French football.
 Under the leadership of club president Isidore Odorico, Rennes was among the first clubs to adopt the new statute and, subsequently, became professional and became founding members of the new league.
 In the league's inaugural season, Rennes finished mid-table in its group.
 Two years later, in 1935, the club reached the Coupe de France final for the second time.
 Rennes, however, lost to Marseille 3–0 after failing to overcome three first-half goals.
 The club's attack was also limited in the match due to being deprived of its top two attackers, Walter Kaiser and Walter Vollweiler, who were both injured.
 Rennes spent four more years in the first division before suffering relegation to Division 2 in the 1936–37 season.
 Rennes played in Division 2 before professionalism was abolished due to World War II.
 After the war, Rennes returned to Division 1.
 Led by the Austrian-born Frenchman Franz Pleyer, Rennes achieved its best finish in the league after finishing fourth in the 1948–49 campaign.
 Despite the domestic resurgence under Pleyer, the club struggled to maintain consistency and, in the 1950s, rotated between the first division and the second division under the watch of the Spaniard Salvador Artigas and Henri Guérin, who acted in a player-coach role.

 Under the leadership of new president Louis Girard, Rennes underwent a major upheaval, which included renovations to the stadium.
 Girard sought to make Rennes competitive nationally and the first objective was achieved when the club earned promotion back to Division 1 in 1958.
 After finishing in the bottom-half of the table for six-straight seasons, Rennes, now managed by former club player Jean Prouff, finished in fourth place in the 1964–65 season.
 In the same season, the club earned its first major honour after winning the Coupe de France.
 Rennes, led by players such as Daniel Rodighiéro, Georges Lamia and Jean-Claude Lavaud defeated UA Sedan-Torcy 3–1 in the replay of the final.
 The first leg of the match ended 2–2, which resulted in a replay.
 After the cup success, Rennes played in European competition for the first time in the 1965–66 season, participating in the European Cup Winner's Cup.
-The club, however, lost to Czechoslovakian club Dukla Prague in the first round.
+The club, however, lost to Czechoslovak club Dukla Prague in the first round.